minvws/nl-covid19-notification-app-backend/README.md

 # Covid19 Notification App Backend

-Local development support is provided for all platforms - Windows, macOS, Linux (anyone using that?) - by ServerStandAlone - a .NET Core MVC Web App, and the command line apps in the Data Utilites folder.
+Local development support is provided for all platforms - Windows, macOS, Linux - by ServerStandAlone - a .NET Core MVC Web App, and the command line apps in the Data Utilites folder.

 ## Development Tools